LG NeoChef Review: Is This Smart Inverter Microwave

 This results in:

-Even Heating and Defrosting: A Real-World Game Changer
+Even Heating and Defrosting: A Real-World major upgrade

 So, what does that technical jargon mean for your dinner?
 It means you can defrost a pound of ground beef without ending up with grey, cooked edges.
 It means you can reheat a slice of lasagna and have the cheese, sauce, and pasta all be the same perfect temperature.
 The linear power control ensures heat is distributed more uniformly throughout the food, which is something you can genuinely feel and taste.